| |

 5) Mitchelson, CSL

 J1909/P2003 with edge lettered as above, E*PLURIBUS*UNUM***********, but this one reads with the obverse up - the so-called inverted edge.
-Research by Roger Burdette has determined that these were struck in December of 1907.
-Only 3 are known as follows:
+As those struck with the 1906 edge read with the obverse up, we suspect that these were actually the first ones struck.
+The following 5 are confirmed.

 1) Farouk, Kosoff, Bowers and Merena 11/85